Govind-techie/DSA/README.md

 # DSA
-This is my entire code and notes throughout my DSA journey
+This repo include my entire code and notes throughout my DSA journey which is going to update regularly with my progress.

 ## TOPICS
 - ARRAYS